top of page

 Screenshot 2023-10-23 at 1.06.56 PM.png

-District 389 Judge Letty Lopez (IN) up for re-election 2024.
+District 389 Judge Letty Lopez (IN) Unopposed.
+Up for re-election 2024.
 Bachelor's Texas Pan American Law, U of Texas, Austin.
 Bachelor’s From University of Texas-Pan American, J.D. at UT Austin School of Law.
 He is a member of the Hidalgo County Bar Association, the Hidalgo County Women’s Bar Association, the Judicial Section of the State Bar of Texas, Regional Rep to Texas Association of District Judges, and mento of the Valley Alliance of Mentors for Opportunities ad Scholarships.

 Jurisdiction: Hidalgo